Efficient Source-Free Time-Series Adaptation via Parameter Subspace Disentanglement: Experiments and Analysis

-\paragraph{Parameter efficiency across SFDA Methods and Datasets.} In addition, Table \ref{tab:comparison} demonstrates consistent improvements in the F1 score alongside enhanced parameter efficiency during the adaptation process, as evidenced by the reduced parameter count (\# Params.) of the parameters fine-tuned.
+\paragraph{Parameter-efficiency across SFDA Methods and Datasets.} In addition, Table \ref{tab:comparison} demonstrates consistent improvements in the F1 score alongside enhanced parameter efficiency during the adaptation process, as evidenced by the reduced parameter count (\# Params.) of the parameters fine-tuned.
 As the rank factor ($RF$) increases, the size of the \textit{core subspace} decreases (\cf Equation (\ref{eqn:param_efficiency})), leading to fewer parameters that require updates during adaptation.
 This reduction not only enhances efficiency but also lowers computational costs (MACs) (\cf Equation~(\ref{eq:compute_efficient})).
 The observed performance gains and improved efficiency are consistent across different SFDA methods and datasets, underscoring the robustness, generalizability, and efficiency of our approach across different SFDA methods and benchmark datasets.
-In Appendix \ref{sec:param_efficiency_extended}, we extend this analysis to WISDM and UCIHAR datasets.
+In Appendix \ref{sec:param_efficiency_extended}, we extend this analysis to MFD, HHAR, WISDM and UCIHAR datasets and observe similar trends.

-\paragraph{Comparison with Parameter-Efficient Tuning Methods.}
+\paragraph{Comparison with Parameter-efficient Tuning Methods.}